gualbe/orange-earthquakes-etl/doc/index.rst

 **3. EQ Feature Engineering**: Calculate and generate seismic features from the cleaned data, creating datasets ready for supervised modeling using machine learning techniques.

+In addition, the addon has a specific node to connect to a database and store raw or declusterized catalogs and attribute and class datasets.

+**4. EQ Save**: This add-on is designed to streamline the entire workflow, from data acquisition to preparation for predictive analysis.

 This add-on is designed to streamline the entire workflow, from data acquisition to preparation for predictive analysis.

 .. toctree::